nawawi/klish/doc/klish.md

 ### ACTION

 The ACTION tag defines the script to execute.
-This document describes klish native options only.
+This document describes Klish native options only.
 See the clish documentation for the other ACTION options.

 #### [shebang]